Direct answer

 - How long does an agentic AI MVP take to ship?

-- Should I build solo or hire?
+- Should I build solo or hire a team?